We Are Open For Business and Actively Processing Documents

 They provide a high level of authentication for documents that need to be officially accepted by foreign governments or organizations outside Canada.

 We at Document Legalization of Canada can help you in this complex and long process.
 We keep up on the requirements of each foreign embassy, as they change often, to save time and money using our document Legalization Services.
 We have apostilled thousands of Canadian documents at Global Affairs Canada (JLAC) and foreign embassies.
-Contact our document expert at 1-833-700-5342 or fill the contact form for a free consultation.
+Contact our document expert at 1-833-700-5342 or fill the below Contact Form for a free consultation.